-Ten years on, Right to Know Day has become much bigger than a right of access.
-It now connects with the value of reusing government data in innovative and engaging ways.
-It is a day on which citizens and governments from around the world can support and promote open, democratic societies in which there is full citizen empowerment and participation in government.
+Right to Know Day went on to become much bigger than a right of access.
+It also promoted the value of reusing government data in innovative and engaging ways.
+It was a day where citizens and governments from around the world could support and promote open, democratic societies with full citizen empowerment and participation in government.

-Queensland marks this occasion as Right to Information Day, in acknowledgment of the Right to Information Act 2009 (Qld) (RTI Act) and its contribution to facilitating greater and easier access to government held information.
+For many years Queensland marked this occasion as Right to Information Day, in acknowledgment of the Right to Information Act 2009 (Qld) and its contribution to facilitating greater and easier access to government held information.

 The Solomon Lecture

 The annual Solomon Lecture honours Dr David Solomon AM, Chairman of the 2007-08 Independent Freedom of Information Review Panel which led to Queensland’s right to information and information privacy reforms.